 DAG-CBOR is a codec we recommend using.
-It has very complete mapping to the IPLD Data Model; it's binary and length-delimited (meaning it's generally very effecient to parse); and it's widely supported through the IPLD ecosystem.
+It has very complete mapping to the IPLD Data Model; it's binary and length-delimited (meaning it's generally very efficient to parse); and it's widely supported through the IPLD ecosystem.

 See the DAG-CBOR specifications for details.

-DAG-CBOR is based on CBOR, and CBOR libraries are already ubiqituous and can be found in many languages.
+DAG-CBOR is based on CBOR, and CBOR libraries are already ubiquitous and can be found in many languages.
 If you are working in a language that doesn't have IPLD libraries yet, you can use another CBOR library easily.

 (Standard performance caveat: implementation details always matter; performance is always situational; always do benchmarks before presuming serialization performance is a critical bottleneck; etc.)

 DAG-CBOR is typically considered to be fast.
 It's a binary, length-prefixed format.
 These traits usually associate with good performance.

 (In length-prefixed formats, strings can be scanned quickly without escaping, and encoded without escaping; allocations can be made up front; etc; all these things contribute to speed and efficiency.)